JWST's PEARLS: Prime Extragalactic Areas for Reionization and Lensing Science: Project Overview and First Results: PEARLS Calibration, Mosaicing and Data Quality

-We used both the Willott code and the \ProFound\ code \citep{Robotham2017, Robotham2018} to remove the 1/f noise patterns.
+We used both the Willott code and the \ProFound\ code \citep{Robotham2017, Robotham2018} to remove the $1/f$ noise patterns.
 Together with the low-level pedestal removal between the SW detectors below, the \ProFound-package resulted in images that are mostly visually flat without major row-based artifacts.
-We visually verified that the 1/f noise removal parameter settings did not introduce other new artifacts in the final images.
-Further details are given in Appendix~\ref{secAppA}, where we check the results from both 1/f-noise removal methods against each other, and verified that these did not noticeably affect object photometry at S/N-levels \cge 5$\sigma$.
+We visually verified that the $1/f$ noise-removal parameter settings did not introduce new artifacts in the final images.
+Further details are given in Appendix~\ref{secAppA}, which compares the results from both $1/f$-noise removal methods and verifies that these do not noticeably affect object photometry at S/N-levels \cge 5$\sigma$.

 \sn {\bf \bul SW Detector-Level Offsets:}\ The eight detectors in the SW modules A and B have detector-level offsets that are a combination of additive and multiplicative corrections, although most of the effect seems to be additive.
 Except in very crowded fields, these detector-level offsets are relatively easy to remove early in our data reduction workflow with the \ProFound-based code \citep{Robotham2018}, as implemented in our previous HST WFC3/IR work \cite[\eg][]{Windhorst2022}.
-In short, with \ProFound\ we created a new $fits$ extension $SKY$ that removed bad pixels and real objects detected to AB\cle 28.5 mag (Section~\ref{sec4}), and that interpolated the local sky-SB plus its local rms noise underneath each object.
-With a number of images in the NIRCam broad-band filters now available, we created a low-frequency super-sky image ``SKY\_SUPER'' as a clipped mean over these $SKY$ images.
-The $SKY$ images are then subtracted from each science $SCI$ image using:
+In short, with \ProFound\ we created a new {\sc fits} extension {\it SKY} that removed bad pixels and real objects detected to $AB\la 28.5$~mag (Section~\ref{sec4}) and that interpolated the local sky-SB plus its local rms noise underneath each object.
+With a number of images in the NIRCam broad-band filters now available, we created a low-frequency super-sky image {\it ``SKY\_SUPER''} as a clipped mean over these {\it SKY} images.
+The {\it SKY} images were then subtracted from each science {\it SCI} image using: